As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Does Opal Have Any Value?

-Opal is a highly valuable gemstone.
+Opal is a precious gemstone.
 It has a unique property of play-of-color, which any other gemstone doesn’t have.
-That is why it is highly prized and often used as a central stone in high-end jewelry.
-The top-quality black opals reach $6,000 per carat value, being more expensive than gold and diamonds.
+It is highly prized and often used as a central stone in high-end jewelry.
+The top-quality black opals reach $6,000 per carat value, which is more expensive than gold and diamonds.

 Here are the main opal categories commonly used in the trade:

-• Black opal.
-Opal with black background color, which perfectly contrasts colorful play-of-color.
+- Black opal.
+Opal has a black background, which perfectly contrasts with the colorful play-of-color.

-• White opal.
-Opal with distinct play-of-color, where background color ranges from translucent white to medium gray.
+- White opal.
+Opal has a distinct play-of-color, where the background color ranges from translucent white to medium gray.

-• Water opal.
-The background is similar to crystal opal; however, it shows faint play-of-color or no play-of-color at all.
+- Water opal.
+The background is similar to crystal opal; however, it shows faint or no play of color.

-• Fire opal.
-An opal where background color ranges from transparent to translucent reds and oranges to yellows.
+- Fire opal.
+An opal where the background color ranges from transparent to translucent reds and oranges to yellows.
 It either can or cannot show play-of-color.

-• Other opal types.
+- Other opal types.
 There are a lot of other gem-quality opals.
-Some of them are non-phenomenal, which means do not have play-of-color.
-Opals can occur in pink, blue, and other colors, with high to low saturation and varying patterns.
+Some of them are non-phenomenal, which means they do not have play-of-color.
+Opals can occur in pink, blue, and different colors, with high to low saturation and varying patterns.

 How Can You Tell if an Opal is Valuable?

 There is a list of factors that are used to determine opal value.
 They are slightly different in Australia and The United States.
-Even though, there are the main factors similar for the traders and apprisers from all over the world.
+However, there are primary factors similar to those of traders and apprisers from all over the world.

 The color factor is probably the main one.
 It is subdivided into the background color and play-of-color.
 Dark background colors like black or dark blue are the most desirable as they create a contrast to the play-of-color phenomenon.

 The rarest play-of-color contains hues that range across the entire spectrum.
 Red is often considered the most desirable play-of-color hue.
-It is also important which colors of flashes are located together.
-Red which is next to blue, is a highly valuable combination.
+It is also essential to determine which colors of flashes are located together.
+Red, which is next to blue, is a precious combination.

 The pattern is a way of play-of-color arrangement.
-Common terms for play-of-color patterns include:
+Standard terms for play-of-color patterns include:

 Large, closely arranged patches of color are preferable over tiny, scattered dots.
 As with any play-of-color, no matter what the pattern, colors must be bright for the stone to be valuable.

-An opal’s clarity can range all the way from completely transparent to opaque.
-A cloudy or milky background color negatively influences the value of an opal.
+Opal clarity can range from absolutely transparent to opaque.
+A cloudy or milky background color reduces the value of an opal.

-Opal is a mineraloid, with the next chemical formula SiO2*nH2O.
+Opal is a mineraloid with the following chemical formula: SiO2*nH2O.
 We can see from the formula that opal has water in its composition.
 Opal contains up to 20% water trapped in its silica structure.

-When it is subjected to heat or constantly exposed to the sunlight, opal can dry out, leading to tiny fracture formation.
+When it’s subjected to heat or constantly exposed to the sunlight, opal can dry out, leading to tiny fracture formation.
 Crazing – the network of tiny fractures that develops when an opal loses moisture.
 These fractures lower the value of the gemstone.
-In more diversified lists of opal’s value factors, the next criteria can be included:
+In more diversified lists of opal’s value factors, the following criteria can be included:

-Australian opal association takes into account 7 subdivisions of brightness from the brightest B1 to the dullest B7.
-The brighter the opal, the more expensive will be its value.
+Australian Opal Association considers 7 subdivisions of brightness from the brightest B1 to the dullest B7.
+The more colorful the opal, the more expensive its value will be.

 Opal is almost always cut en cabochon.
-A cabochon stone is more valuable when it has a high dome compared to a flat stone.
+A cabochon stone is more valuable when it has a high dome than a flat stone.
 This is because cabochons make ideal ring stones, but flat stones are less desirable as they cannot be used in many jewelry designs.

-In the trade, certain mines have a reputation for producing good quality rough that makes excellent stones.
+Certain mines are known in the trade for producing good quality rough that makes excellent stones.
 This happens in Australian and Ethiopian opal fields.

-Opals are porous, so can be easily treated to enhance such quality as a background color.
-Sometimes opals can be assembled to produce triplets and doublets.
-All of these should be properly disclosed.
+Opals are porous, so they can be easily treated to enhance the quality of a background color.
+Sometimes, opals can be assembled to produce triplets and doublets.
+All of these should be appropriately disclosed.
 Treatment decreases opal value.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):